 The Alice programming environment is an excellent example of how novice Computing Science students can learn basic programming constructs by using a simplified, yet functionally powerful programming environment.
 Alice allows students to write 3D animated movie type stories by dragging and dropping code elements to form scenes (Kelleher & Pausch, 2007).
-A modified version of Alice, called Storytelling Alice, has been successfully used with middle-school girls to motivate them to learn programming (Kelleher, Pausch, & Kiesler, 2007).
+A modified version of Alice, called Story-telling Alice, has been successfully used with middle-school girls to motivate them to learn programming (Kelleher et al., 2007).

 Other scientific disciplines have increased their enrollment by drawing from both genders.
 Without diversity of gender there is a real possibility that new ideas and potential opportunities in Science will be missed (Kenway & Gough, 1998).
 The research presented in this paper describes how student construction of computer games in grades K-12 can be used to increase interest in the Computing Science discipline for both genders, and to enhance general higher-order thinking skills that are applicable across all Science disciplines.
 Since males have a higher interest in playing computer games than females, one might expect that computer game construction activities may stimulate more interest and enthusiasm for Computing Science from males than females and further alienate females from this discipline.
 However, we show that despite a large disparity in interest and experience between males and females with respect to playing computer games, this relative lack of experience has no impact on their success and enjoyment in constructing computer games.
-An affinity for playing computer games certainly draws males to the discipline of Computing Science.
-We show that the lack of affinity for playing computer games is not an impediment to using game construction as a mechanism for providing an enjoyable scientific experience.
+An affinity for playing computer games is not an impediment to using game construction as a mechanism for providing an enjoyable scientific experience.
 We assert that this enjoyable scientific experience may in fact attract more females to the discipline.

-We conducted a study of high school students who constructed game adventures (interactive stories) for BioWare's Neverwinter Nights (NWN) game (BioWare, 2008), using a commercial game construction toolset (Aurora Toolset) and a scripting tool, ScriptEase (Cutumisu et al., 2007) that we created.
-The research conducted in this study builds upon previous work that demonstrated high school students are capable of successfully creating and writing interactive stories (Carbonaro et al. 2008; McClay et al. 2007; Szafron et al., 2006).
+We conducted a study of high-school students who constructed game adventures (interactive stories) for BioWare's Neverwinter Nights (NWN) game (BioWare, 2008), using a commercial game construction toolset (Aurora Toolset) and a scripting tool, ScriptEase (Cutumisu et al., 2007) that we created.
+The research conducted in this study builds upon previous work that demonstrated high-school students are capable of successfully creating and writing interactive stories (Carbonaro et al., 2008; McClay et al. 2007; Szafron et al., 2005).